 There’s no way to prevent ingrown toenails entirely, but there are steps you can take to significantly lower your risk.
 For example, wearing tight shoes puts pressure on your toenails, increasing your risk of an ingrown nail.
 Lower your risk by investing in comfortable shoes with plenty of room in the toe box.

-Dr. Gonzalez also recommends keeping your toenails at a moderate length.
+Your provider also recommends keeping your toenails at a moderate length.
 If you trim your nails too short, the pressure from your shoes can direct a nail to grow into your skin.

 Don’t let ingrown toenails keep you from living an active lifestyle.
 Book your appointment at Ankle and Foot Center of Florida by calling or using the online scheduling tool today.